 8. Where the Locals & Expats Go: Kapas Island

-Location: On the northwest coast (about 95k south of the Perhentians)
+Location: On the northeast coast (about 95k south of the Perhentians)

 Getting there: Take a 55 min flight from KL to Kuala Terengganu, then a 30 min taxi ride to Marang jetty (not to be mistaken for Merang in the north which shows up on Google…see the map below!), followed by a 15 min boat ride (your guesthouse will let you know the departure times and which boat to get).